UtrechtUniversity/yoda/docs/design/overview/data-requests.md

 ### Management and review of data requests
-Project managers and data managers must be able to view all submitted data requests.
+Project managers and data managers must be able to view all submitted data requests and associated data (e.g. reviews).
-They are enabled to do so by membership of a group (e.g.
-"brainmorphlab-datamanagers"; see Group Manager) that has group manager permissions on the public collection mentioned above (these include read and write permissions).
+They are enabled to do so by membership of, respectively, the "datarequests-research-datamanagers" and "datarequests-research-project-managers" groups.
+Membership of these groups grant the appropriate permissions on the public collection mentioned above (these include read and write permissions).
 Because these permissions are recursive, they also apply to the subcollections made by researchers.

 Upon assignment of a research proposal for evaluation to a DAC member, the DAC member is granted read and write permissions on the subcollection in which the research proposal is stored.

-DAC membership is determined by membership of a particular group (e.g.
-"brainmorphlab-dac"), acting as a pool from which the data manager may pick an appropriate member.
+DAC membership is determined by membership of the "datarequests-research-data-access-committee" group, which acts as a pool from which the data manager may pick an appropriate member.

 A DAC member can evaluate a research proposal through a web form.
 The evaluation is saved as a JSON-formatted file in the subcollection that also holds the